aidarikako/Template-for-Classification/README.md

 **Data preprocessing**: Because of the dataset's feature  of ["X光片检测患者肺炎''](https://www.flyai.com/d/ChestXray02), so I only do random rotation([-15<sup>o</sup>,15<sup>o</sup>]) for the data augmentation.

+***attention***: Because I am a beginner in tensorflow, so I only use resnet50 as the networks and I don't use data augmentation.
+But don't worry, the template of tensorflow2 works.

 ## pytorch